johannessonlab/HetVPaper/SNPpop/README.md

 Some of the resulting files from the pipeline (the SNPs in vcf format, the BAM files, the repeat masking of the reference genome) are used in subsequent pipelines `DiversityStats.smk` and `PaLD.smk`.

-The output includes the Figure 2 and the components of S4, plus a plot with SNP correlation coefficients driven the PCA, but I didn't use that in the paper in the end.

 ## Building the environment